 Figure 4.
 Examples of challenges from the training data of the first database (abdominal CT images of liver transplantation donor candidates) (a) Unclear boundary between the liver and the heart. (b) Liver has three dis-connected components on a single slice (c) Atypical liver shape, which causes unclear boundary with spleen (d) Varying Hounsfield range and non-homogeneous parenchyma texture of liver due to the injection of contrast media.

 Figure 5.
 Examples of challenges from the training data of the second database (abdominal MRI) (a) sudden changes in planar view and unclear boundary (spleen-left kidney).
 Effect of bias field in (b) T1-DUAL, and (c) T2-SPIR.

-Remaining 50% of the whole data sets will be used as test data.
-The test data will be distributed at the day of the challenge.
-The ground truths of the test part will never be given to the participants.
-The participants will submit their results as binary or labeled data.
+Remaining 50% of the whole data sets are used as test data.
+The ground truths of the test part will never be shared.
+The participants need to submit their results as binary or labeled data.
 The evaluation will be performed on-site and immediately after the submission of a result.